 You cannot stop your Springer from shedding his hair, it is an impossible task as shedding is a natural process that all breeds of dogs experience.

 Nature cannot be controlled and trying to stop your Springer spaniel from shedding would be an impossible task.

 The sensible and manageable option is to embark on a system of grooming which will help to manage the impacts of shedding.

 Can grooming help to reduce the amount of shedding from my English Springer spaniel?

-Regular grooming of your English Springer spaniel can help to reduce the levels of shedding and the mess that can result from this.
+Regular grooming of your English Springer spaniel can help to keep him well and reduce the levels of shedding and the mess that can result from this.